what256/vocalink/README.md

 *   **Advanced Global Hotkey Capture:** Activate dictation with a fully customizable global hotkey combination (default: `Ctrl + Shift`).
 The new settings GUI allows you to record single-key or multi-key hotkeys with ease.
 Simply press and hold the hotkey to begin recording your voice, and release it to stop recording and trigger the transcription process.

-*   **Sleek Recording Overlay:** A modern, always-on-top, pill-shaped overlay appears just above your taskbar when recording.
+*   **Sleek Recording Overlay:** A modern, always-on-top, pill-shaped overlay, powered by PySide6, appears just above your taskbar when recording.
 It features a live, red waveform animation that provides subtle visual feedback, fading out smoothly when idle.
 This non-intrusive design ensures it never steals focus and remains visible even when interacting with other applications.

 *   **Clipboard Injection & Auto-Paste:** Once transcription is complete, VocalInk automatically copies the transcribed text to your clipboard and simulates a paste action (`Ctrl+V`).
 This allows the text to be inserted directly into the currently active text field of any application (e.g., word processors, email clients, web browsers, code editors).